yujingwyh/gulp-regular-version/README.md

 [gulp](https://github.com/wearefractal/gulp)-regular-version
 ================

-Just match the file path, and then give it md5 for version control
+By regular matching to the file path, then adding the version number

 ## Install